Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 ![Account Variable](2.4 - account variable.png)

 ### Define Other Variables
-Within the Flow you need variables to pass data between the steps.
-We use SObject Variables and SObject Collection Variables because they automatically know the fields in the object you select and will change if you add or remove fields.
+Within the Flow you need variables to pass data between the elements.
+You'll use SObject Variables and SObject Collection Variables because they automatically know the fields in the object you select and will change if you add or remove fields.

 Double-click SObject Collection Variable and fill in the information for the Contact collection variable.
 This is where you will store the Teaching Assistant records retrieved from the Contact object.
 Input/Output type should be Private.